AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 **Special Qualities:** Hive connection, Insectoid

 It takes two hands to rule an empire: one to wield the scepter and one to crack the whip.
 These ant-folk are that whip.
-Lucky for them, with two extra arms, that’s a lot of whip to crack.
+Lucky for them, with two extra arms, that's a lot of whip to crack.
 They oversee the vast swarms of worker drones that set to build the mighty caverns and ziggurats that dot the places that formians can be found.
 One in a hundred, these brutes stand two or three feet taller than their pale, near-mindless kin and have a sharper, crueler wit to match.
-They’ll often ignore the soft races (as we’re known) if we don’t interfere in a project, but get in the way of The Great Work and expect nothing less than their full attention.
-You don’t want their full attention. *Instinct*: To command
+They'll often ignore the soft races (as we're known) if we don't interfere in a project, but get in the way of The Great Work and expect nothing less than their full attention.
+You don't want their full attention. *Instinct*: To command

 - Order drones into battle
 - Set great numbers in motion